adrwxyz/classic.adrw.xyz/_posts/2015-09-06-videostream-how-growth-starts-with-great-customer-support.md

 - work
 image: /assets/article_images/2015-09-06-videostream-how-growth-starts-with-great-customer-support/vs-home-c.png
 excerpt: Understanding Videostream users better through email support let me write better sales copy.
 Soon website downloads were up by 32% & weekly actives up 12%!
-seo-title: Videostream&#58; How Growth Starts with Great Customer Support
+seo-title: "Videostream: How I Boosted Downloads 32% in Weeks | Andrew Paradi"
 ---

 **As a Growth Intern at <a href="http://getvideostream.com/" target="_blank">Videostream</a>, I used my customer support job to hack growth on all fronts.
 After answering thousands of customer emails, I could write sales copy that resonated.
 Website downloads went up by 32%, weekly active users grew 12%, and revenue even went up!
 This post is about how we did it in only 12 weeks.**